 What’s in Bloom, What to Plant, What to Do!

-We, tropical gardeners, enter, as you do, the last of the year’s hot months.
-And if you are in a temperate climate like North America, we share your expectation for cooler days to come.
-But remember, while technically located on the southernmost point of North America, our garden’s atmosphere bears no relationship to the rest of the continent!
+We, tropical gardeners, enter, as all of us do, the last of the year’s hot months.
+And if you are in a temperate climate like North America, we share your expectations for cooler days to come.
+Our new projects make this a September to remember in the trop But also remember, while technically located on the southernmost point of North America, our garden’s atmosphere bears no relationship to the rest of the continent!

 September to Remember

 out of which the perfect September is made.”-Virginia Woolf

 Our garden, located in the far Southwest of Florida, has more in common with gardens in Malaysia, the Philippines, Brazil, or Venezuela than any southern state in America!
 In September, we can anticipate 29 days of rain.
 Temperatures range from 89-78, and we feel 75% relative humidity.
 And, oh yes, we are fully engrossed in hurricane season!

 Go to the home page on this site and you can sign up for my newsletter and download my guide to gardening all year to avoid hurricane damage.

 “life starts all over again when it gets crisp in the fall.”-F Scott Fitzgerald